herotechcourse/spring-ecommerce-product/README.md

 #### Refactor
 -[x] The application is now structured into Controller, Service, and Repository layers in Member.
   - Business logic is handled in the Service layer, which throws specific custom exceptions depending on the condition.
     Repository methods are allowed to return null, and the responsibility for interpreting the result lies in the Service.
   - related with...
-"In `ProductStore.update()`, `ProductStore.delete()` throw an exception".
+"In `ProductStore.update()`, `ProductStore.delete()` throw an exception."
 -[x] The application is now structured into Controller, Service, and Repository layers in Product.